 Traits are unique characteristics that influence our behavior.
 These characteristics typically set us apart from other people.
 For example, you may describe yourself as a “respectful” or “genuine” person.
 These are two personality traits.

-Before we talk about the “big five” personality traits, it’s important to remember that traits influence our behavior...they don’t dictate it.
-When you are a respectful person, you have a tendency to be respectful to people around you.
+Before discussing the “big five” personality traits, it’s important to remember that traits influence our behavior...they don’t dictate it.
+When you are respectful, you tend to be respectful to people around you.
 But you may act outside of these traits due to...well, really anything.
-A sick day, a bad history with someone, or nervousness may cause you to act out of character.
+A sick day, bad history with someone, or nervousness may cause you to act out of character.

 This is one of the reasons why traits are usually measured on a scale.